 Many travel insurance policies cover medical care away from home that is not covered by your regular health insurance policy.

-Medicare does not cover medical care outside the United States, so it is especially important for U. S. travelers over 65 to have medical travel insurance with a medical component.
+Medicare does not cover medical care outside the United States, so it is especially important for U. S. travelers over 65 to have a medical component to their travel insurance.

 Generally, travel insurance policies have a medical cap at $5,000 or $10,000, and usually cover everybody traveling together on a family trip.
 But read the fine print to be sure.

 For a once-in-a-lifetime ‘bucket list’ trip – to see the penguins in Patagonia, hike the rugged trails of Bhutan, or ski the Alps – consider a travel insurance policy that includes helicopter evacuation from even the most remote area.

 MedJet Assist will even fly you home in a special med-evac aircraft.
 Expensive?
 If you had to pay for it out-of-pocket, it could cost $15,000, or more.
 But your entire family is covered for $350 a year.